gryc-inra/gryc-docker/README.md

 To apply the setting on a live system type: `sysctl -w vm.max_map_count=262144`

+### 2.2.
+Copy .env files and fill them

+    cd docker
+    cp app.env.dist app.env && cp db.env.dist db.env && cp rabbitmq.env.dist rabbitmq.env

+Then, edit the .env files and fill them with your data (see **1.
+List of Environment variables used by the app**)

 ## 3. How to install

 1. Clone the repository